versionpress/versionpress/docs/content/en/getting-started/about-eap.md

 Currently, VersionPress is a _Developer Preview_ and **should not be used in production**.
 We really mean it: any bugs or plugin incompatibilities might mess up your database.

-If you're eager to start using better WordPress workflows today, you can check out [VersionPress.com](https://versionpress.com): a simplified take on database merging by the same team, with different set of trade-offs (not directly built on Git, not as powerful but much more compatible with real-world sites).
-Note that VersionPress.com is a hosted service, not a plugin.

 .

 .